 How does inequality affect public mental health?

-Why is this project important?
+Why has this project been important?

-What does the study involve?
+What has does the study involved so far?

 Participants were invited to take up to 4 photos that capture something about what inequality, unfairness, and mental health means to them.
 This method is called Photo Voice.

 After two weeks, participants were invited to an interview lasting approximately 1h30 - these took place either on Zoom or in-person at a local venue.
 In the interview, we used the photos that people had taken to explore inequality and mental health.
 Each participant was given a £100 gift voucher for their time.

 What's happening now?

 We are currently in the process of analysing the interview transcripts and preparing to write up the findings of the report.